marcobarilari/bidsme_examples/example1/README.md

 fully bids complaint, including the participant and scans json sidecar files and json files with exported scans meta-data.

-`bidscoin` offer the possibility to rename subjects during bidsification.
+`bidsme` offer the possibility to rename subjects during bidsification.
 To do so, it will be enough to change value of `scan.subject` in `ParticipantEP` function, as demonstrated in
 `plugin resources/plugins/bidsify_plugin.py` file on lines 85--89.